gertscha/dotfiles/neovim/.config/nvim/README.md

 // Visual Mode
 >                       Increase indentation (remains in this mode i.e. repeatable)
 <                       Reduce indentation (remains in this mode i.e. repeatable)
+// Insert Mode
+<C-s>                   Expand or step forward in snippet, if snippet available
+                        otherwise do the default vim.lsp.buf.signature_help()
 ```

 ## Misc